 What is typosquatting?

-Typosquatting is a form of cyber attack where threat actors register a similar, yet incorrectly spelled version of a legitimate website URL, assuming that some users will input the name incorrectly into the address bar.
-When users misspell the website name, they are taken to a website that is mimicking the brand of the original, where data can be stolen from visitors who do not realize they are not browsing on the legitimate website that they intended to visit.
+Typosquatting is a form of cyber attack where cybercriminals register a similar, yet incorrectly spelled version of a legitimate website URL, assuming that some users will mistype the name in the address bar.
+When users misspell the website name, they are taken to a fake website that mimics the original brand, where their data may be stolen without realizing they are not on the legitimate site they intended to visit.

-This article will investigate this type of cyber attack and what you can do to keep your business and your customers safe.
+Let’s explore how this cyber attack works and what steps you can take to protect your business and customers.

 Does typosquatting have any other names?